top of page

 In Service to Stories

 Our world is full of stories that connect us regardless of age, race or faith.
-As a storyteller and Director of Beyond the Border International Storytelling Festival, Angharad is always on the look out for stories that connect people across cultural divides.
-Over the past few years, this search for stories has taken her across Europe and as far afield as India, to develop a partnerships between communities, storytellers and musicians.
+As a storyteller and a writer I'm always on the look out for stories that connect people across cultural divides.
+Over the past few years, this search for stories has taken me across Europe and as far afield as India, to develop a partnerships between communities, storytellers, musicians and audiences.

-Reclaiming lost voices - particularly women's voices - exploring the ineffable and searching for wisdom within stories that seem important for our time now, have been key strands through her work.
+Reclaiming lost voices - particularly women's voices - exploring the ineffable, and searching for wisdom within stories that seem important for our time now have been key strands through my work.
 Interwoven with these have been the interplay of stories and place, matters of spirituality and ecology.

-Among the highlights of her storytelling career has been the development of a partnership between Beyond the Border International Storytelling Festival (Wales) and Rajasthan International Folk Festival (India).
-This partnership brought Welsh and Indian storytellers and musicians together to weave stories and music, tradition and meaning into a series of storytelling performances across three years, culminating in performances of a new storytelling show, Hands of Time.
-It is the weaving of a story pieced together from letters Angharad discovered in the National Museum of Wales, and a story she learned from a traditional folk ballad of the desert peoples of Rajasthan.
+Among the highlights of my storytelling work has been the development of a partnership between Beyond the Border International Storytelling Festival (Wales) and Rajasthan International Folk Festival (India).
+This partnership brought Welsh and Indian storytellers and musicians together to weave stories and music, tradition and history into a series of storytelling performances across three years, culminating in performances of a new storytelling show, Hands of Time.
+It is the weaving of a story pieced together from letters I found in the archives of the National Museum of Wales, and a story I learned from a traditional folk ballad of the desert peoples of Rajasthan.
 It was premiered at Beyond the Border in July 2018, then toured to the International Festival of Voice and then finally brought home to the place that inspired the work, Mehrangharh Fort in Jodpur, as a centerpiece of Jodhpur International Folk Festival, in October 2018.

 This creative journey, that spanned some five years of research, discovery, collaboration, creativity and friendship, has been chronicled in a blog: 'India Odyssey: In search of tall tales and tellers in Rajasthan'.
 You can find it here www.indiaodyssey2015.wordpress.com